nutanix/emailjs/README.md

 * The next version of this module will support using a config-only approach which does not need a postgres db.

 ### Feature Requests
-Please create an issue in this github project or email devops-us@nutanix.com
+Please create an issue in this github project